informaticaucm-TPI/2425-Lemmings/enunciados/practica1/practica1.md

 The update of a wall/floor does nothing (the method has an empty body).
 The update of a lemming must perform the following tasks:

 - Check if the lemming is alive
-- Delegate to the `WalkerRole` by calling the `play` method which will call the walk method of the lemming, which will then carry out the following tasks:
+- Delegate to the `WalkerRole` by calling the `advance` method which will call the `move` method of the lemming, which will then carry out the following tasks:
     - If falling, manage the fall; in particular, die if a floor has been reached after a fall that is too big.
     - If in the air but not falling, fall.
     - If neither falling nor in the air, move normally.
 A normal move is either advancing one cell or changing direction.